HenryXie1/How-To-Upload-K8S-Pods-Logs-Into-OCI-Object-Storage-via-Fluentd/README.md

   iridizestage-2018122603_0.gz
   ```
 ### Conclusion
-This note is to demostrate how we can leverage fluentd and its s3 plugins to upload necessary logs into oci object storage.
+This note is to demonstrate how we can leverage fluentd and its s3 plugins to upload necessary logs into oci object storage.
 Future actions are needed for production.
 * Push or Pull the updated images into OCIR of oracle OCI.
 So we can keep updating new docker images.Please refer [my another note](https://www.henryxieblogs.com/2018/10/how-to-pushpull-docker-images-into.html)
 * Update EFK stack to OCIR images instead of k8s.gcr.io .
 As fluentd works as daemonset, so every worker node will collect specific we are looking for (ie nginx access logs)